iloveitaly/conventional-notes-summarization/summarization_prompt.md

 - New product or business ideas are marked with a bolded `Idea:`

 **Links**:
-- Bullet list of any hyperlinks in the notes, which generally represent newly-discovered URLs
+- Bullet list of any hyperlinks in the notes.
+Add 5-10 words of context about each link.

 **Quotes**:

-- List of direct, verbatim quotes with 5-10 word context about what it is about.
+- List of direct, verbatim quotes.
+Add 5-10 words of context about each quote.